 Since then, more than 600 Red Cross volunteers have supported over 1,700 people.
 This has ranged from providing practical and emotional support in rest centres to helping sort 40,000 boxes of donated goods.

-So far, we have transferred £5.6 million to LET – the London Emergency Trust – which is giving grants to people affected by the fire.
-The remainder of the fund will be distributed in the coming weeks.
+Today date, we have transferred £5.6 million to LET – the London Emergency Trust – which is giving grants to people affected by the fire.

 Shop for Grenfell